aiven/devportal/docs/products/grafana/concepts/grafana-features.rst

 Log management
 -------------------
-You can also integrate with popular logs management solutions such as OpenSearch and Google Cloud Logging, which help monitor your system performance.
+You can also integrate with popular logs management solutions such as OpenSearch® and Google Cloud Logging, which help monitor your system performance.

 Monitoring with dashboards, plugins, and alerting
 -------------------------------------------------